pvkadam/Scheduling-in-OS/README.md

 # Scheduling-in-OS

-Code for different types of scheduling in operating systems in C++
+Code for different types of scheduling in operating systems in C++.
+It includes Calculation of the wait time, process time, latency.